'The Crown,' 'Schitt's Creek' lead Golden Globes TV contenders

 “The Queen’s Gambit” on Netflix, starring Anya Taylor-Joy as a gifted chess player who fights drug and alcohol addiction, will compete in the limited series category against HBO’s “The Undoing,” Netflix’s “Unorthodox” and others.

-In addition to Netflix’s “The Crown” and “Ozark,” the television drama contenders include Disney+ “Star Wars” spin-off “The Mandalorian,” featuring the popular Baby Yoda character, and HBO’s horror series “Lovecraft Country.”
+In addition to Netflix’s “The Crown,” “Ozark” and “Ratched,” the television drama contenders include Disney+ “Star Wars” spin-off “The Mandalorian,” featuring the popular Baby Yoda character, and HBO’s horror series “Lovecraft Country.”

+Competitors for best TV comedy or musical include Apple TV+ feel-good series “Ted Lasso,” starring Jason Sudeikis as a charming American football coach hired to lead an English soccer team.

+The series’ executive producer and co-creator, Bill Lawrence, said “Ted Lasso” was written with the hope that audiences might welcome a show with “an underlying kindness and hopefulness.”

-Winners of the Golden Globes will be announced during a televised ceremony on Feb.
-28. (Reporting by Lisa Richwine; editing by Jonathan Oatis)
+Winners of the Golden Globes will be announced during a televised ceremony hosted by actors Tina Fey and Amy Poehler on Feb.
+28.

 Our Standards: The Thomson Reuters Trust Principles.